godotengine/godot-docs/tutorials/navigation/navigation_using_navigationservers.rst

 Waiting for synchronization is required to apply changes to all maps, regions and agents.
 All setters and delete functions require synchronization before their changes will be reflected in the NavigationServer.

-Waiting for synchronization is *not* required for most ``get()`` functions that only request data from the NavigationServer without making changes, but the data recieved may not account for changes made in the current frame.
+Waiting for synchronization is *not* required for most ``get()`` functions that only request data from the NavigationServer without making changes, but the data received may not account for changes made in the current frame.
 For example, if an avoidance agent changed the navigation map in the current frame, calling the ``agent_get_map()`` function before the synchronization phase has finished will still return the old map.

 The exception to this are nodes that store their values internally before sending the update to the NavigationServer.